abgroen/abgroen/content/home/posts.md

 title = "Blog"
 subtitle = """Four series: day in the life, stop.the.talking!, cause&predict, and know/go/show.

 Expect raw, unfiltered, and rambling.
-This is a place for me to refine my thinking and writing, and you are welcome for the ride."""
+This is a place for me to refine my thinking and writing.
+You are welcome for the ride."""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.